aludmila-gdev/get-started-with-ruby-ui-tests/README.md

 # About This Project

-This repository is intended for people who want to start a GUI test automation, using the Ruby + Capybara + Cucumber tech stack.
+This repository is intended for people who want to start a GUI test automation,by using Ruby + Capybara + Cucumber tech stack.

 The intention is to help beginners to practice test automation, without worrying about the initial setup of the environment, getting straight to the point!